- Python 63%

 Why?

-, motivated by several significant concerns around security, privacy, transparency, and performance.
+This project was inspired by Johnvertisements from citrons.xyz, motivated by several significant concerns around security, privacy, transparency, and performance.
 Johnvertisements, for instance, forces an unrestricted iframe to be embedded on every page - a practice that raises security and privacy issues.
 Additionally, it is not open source or verifiable and exhibits generally poor performance.

 My goal is to provide a self-hostable, open source alternative for displaying "advertisements" (not in the traditional commercial sense, but rather as a playful collection of silly images for silly people, this project does NOT support or encourage monetization through arivertisements)